Scott Mathews

 Scott Mathews (born July 25, 1955) is an American music producer, composer, performer, and entrepreneur.
-He has appeared as a musician, songwriter or producer on recordings with sales of more than 40 million units which earned more than 20 gold and multi-platinum RIAA Certification awards.
+He has appeared as a musician, songwriter or producer on recordings with sales of more than 50 million units which earned more than 30 gold and multi-platinum RIAA Certification awards.

 As a recording artist, he recorded for Capitol Records and established the video department at Capitol just prior to MTV.
 Mathews owns and operates a private studio, TikiTown, along with four production and publishing companies.

 Early career

 Mathews began playing music at a young age.
-At 15 he got his first break playing with Elvin Bishop at San Francisco's Fillmore Auditorium.
+At age 15, he got his first break playing with Elvin Bishop at San Francisco's Fillmore Auditorium.

-In 1973 Mathews met future long-time collaborator Ron Nagle.
+In 1973, Mathews met future long-time collaborator Ron Nagle.
 Nagle was already an established songwriter and recording artist for Warner Brothers, best known at the time for his 1970 album Bad Rice.
 Nagle and Mathews teamed up and began to write and record material in Nagle's garage studio in San Francisco.
-Turning 18, Mathews moved to Sausalito, CA, sharing a house with David Jenkins of Pablo Cruise, making a living as a session musician while writing and producing 'blueprints for records' with Nagle.
+Turning 18, Mathews moved to Sausalito, California, sharing a house with David Jenkins of Pablo Cruise, making a living as a session musician while writing and producing 'blueprints for records' with Nagle.

 Mathews soon began producing radio and television jingles for various ad agencies.
 This led to Roy Orbison being the first notable artist Mathews produced in the recording studio.
 Mathews convinced an advertising agency he could get Orbison to license his biggest worldwide hit, Oh, Pretty Woman for Tone, a women's body soap manufactured by The Dial Corporation.
 The campaign was such a success that Mathews followed it up with Johnny Cash on Victoria Station radio ads.

 Ron Nagle's producer from his solo record, Jack Nitzsche, heard some of the duo's new material and hired them to work on film scores and record projects.
 In Nitzsche, Mathews found his mentor in the music business and high-profile projects followed soon after.

 Performing and producing sessions under Nitzsche, Mathews worked on his first movie soundtrack, One Flew Over the Cuckoo's Nest, and was Nitzsche's multi-instrumentalist and close assistant on various recording projects with major artists such as Mick Jagger, Barbra Streisand, Glen Campbell, Ry Cooder, Dr. John.